Menu

 THE FACTS OF HISTORY (UNCOMFORTABLE FOR SOME).

-THE CROWN CORPORATION HAS NO JURISDICTION
+THE CROWN CORPORATION HAS NO SOVEREIGNTY, DOMINION, OR JURISDICTION OVER THE LAND OR IT'S NATIVE PEOPLES

 James Cook lied, he purchased no land from the First Peoples of this continent or it's islands.
 He acknowledged they lived in houses, and he shot them: